strangerstudios/pmpro-add-name-to-checkout/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .3.1 =
+* BUG: Fixed error when PHP short tags is disabled.
+* BUG: Fixed some warnings.

 = .3 =
 * BUG: Fixed issue where first and last name were being "blanked out" when logged in users checked out again.